 Even when not on-site, your day-to-day communication will be with your general contractor.
 Subcontractors, known as trade partners in the Custom Built process, will also communicate directly with the general contractor while they are working on your project.

-A good general contractor maintains responsibility for coordinating subcontractor work, communicating with homeowners and subcontractors, and making sure everything is done on time with high standards.
+A good general contractor is licensed and insured, and maintains responsibility for coordinating subcontractor work, communicating with homeowners and subcontractors, and making sure everything is done on time with high standards.